skrattaren/apf.rst/apf.rst

 - Responding to newspaper articles mentioning "Estimated wealth of sci-fi novelist Terry Pratchett: UK# 26,500,000".

-  "This began with some survey done by a magazine called "`Business Age`_".
+  "This began with some survey done by a magazine called **Business Age**.
   Since it's off by the national debt of Belgium my agent rang them up to find out what the hell was going on.
 Various factoids emerged, like frinstance their assumption that I sell pro rata as much in the States as